1. Home

 Cost Include and Exclude

-• All meals (breakfast, lunch, and dinner) during the trek Including a cup of tea/coffee
+• All meals (breakfast, lunch, and dinner) are included during the trekking days.
+Each meal also comes with one cup of tea or coffee.

-• Alpine Club of Himalaya bag/duffel bag, t-shirt, and trekking map are yours to take
+• You will receive a trekking duffel bag, Alpine Club of Himalaya t-shirt, and a detailed trekking map as souvenirs.
+These are yours to keep.

 Equipment and Packaging List